Christmas Wake-Up Call: Stoning, Massacre and a Trump PS on Becket

 Saint Thomas Becket

-My reread of Murder in the Cathedral, like most of my best ideas, wasn’t mine but that of Father Derek Sandowski.
-Each Christmas, the priest reads TS Eliot’s play about Thomas Becket’s internal battle over the temptation to submit to his king and former friend, Henry ll, that culmiinates in Becket’s murder.
+My reread of Murder in the Cathedral, like most of my best ideas, wasn’t mine.
+It’s a prompt from Father Derek Sandowski.
+Each Christmas, the priest reads TS Eliot’s play about Thomas Becket’s internal battle over the temptation to submit to his king and former friend, Henry ll.
 Eliot writes in the style of a Greek tragedy, with chorus and in metered verse, which should preclude our understanding but strangely doesn’t.
-Rather its rythm sets up a pace, one that accelerates and grows weightier as we read.
+Rather, its rhythm sets up a pace, one that accelerates and becomes tangible as we read.
 We can almost hear the galloping hoofbeats of the approaching assassins’ horses in the metered cadence.

 All my life they have been coming, these feet.
 All my life I have waited.
 Death will come only when I am worthy, And if I am worthy, there is no danger.
 I have therefore only to make perfect my will.